1+2+3+4+5+… does not equal a negative number — January 18, 2014

 Not a bad run: four books from December 21 to December 31.
 My total for 2013 was 30 books, which is quite a bit south of where I want to be.
 Alas.

 You really need to read Hirschman.
-This is the third of his books that I’ve read, after [book: Exit, Voice, and Loyalty: Responses to Decline in Firms, Organizations, and States] and [book: The Passions and the Interests: Political Arguments for Capitalism before Its Triumph].
+This is the third of his books that I’ve read, after Exit, Voice, and Loyalty: Responses to Decline in Firms, Organizations, and States and The Passions and the Interests: Political Arguments for Capitalism before Its Triumph.
 I’ve also read Jeremy Adelman’s biography of Hirschman.
 The man really is worthy of a biography.
 Apart from a legendarily eclectic academic career, he saved thousands of people from the Nazis and much besides.
 Again, I’m way behind on reviews; suffice to say in the meantime that Adelman’s book is well worth a read, because Hirschman’s life is fascinating.

 The Hirschman method, based on the few books of his that I’ve read, is deceptively simple, but it’s all about the execution.
-In writing [book: Exit, Voice, and Loyalty], he considered some typical reactions to a failing institution — think about your local public school, or your favorite mobile-device manufacturer.
+In writing Exit, Voice, and Loyalty, he considered some typical reactions to a failing institution — think about your local public school, or your favorite mobile-device manufacturer.
 The reactions are to abandon the failing institution (e.g., send your kids to a private school instead, or use an iPhone), which he calls “exit”; or to stick around and try to change it (lobby the public school to better educate its students, send lots of letters to the CEO explaining that their phones are behind the times).
 “Loyalty” is really sort of a turbocharger for voice: it’s an extra bit of stickiness that might make you exercise your voice more.

 Even on their own, these little concepts are tremendously useful and clarifying; humans respond to a great many situations through exit and voice.
 Yet the concepts are small-scale and non-vacuous enough that you really can say meaningful things about them, rather than just gesticulating vaguely in their direction.